ResearchComputing/Documentation/docs/clusters/alpine.md

 ## Alpine

-### _EARLY RELEASE:_ CURC Alpine is currently in early testing available only for the Early Adopters group.
+### _EARLY RELEASE:_ CURC Alpine is currently in early testing available _only_ for the early adopters group.
+> If you are interested in becoming an early adopter to help us test the cluster please email us at rc-help@colorado.edu. **Please be prepared to attend early adopter meetings and provide feedback.**

 ### _EARLY RELEASE:_ The Alpine cluster is currently in early release.
 If you see or experience any errors, please report them to [rc-help@colorado.edu](rc-help@colorado.edu).